cammarb/hackin2-api/README.md

 ## Introduction

-Hackin2 is a platform that helps companies and cybersecurity freelancers connect.
+Hackin2 is a platform that helps companies and physical pentesters connect.
 This repository contains the backend API, which provides the necessary endpoints for the Hackin2 web application to interact with the database, cache storage, handle user authentication, authorization and manage security-related tasks.

 ![diagram](./diagram.svg)